 I was angry and frustrated that it was not straightforward and that I was now in this situation.
 Athough I had found a wonderful life partner in my husband many years ago – he had died and so I had had to start again.
 I had committed to a marriage and a model of creating a two parent family which was the model that I knew best.
 When I was growing up, most families I knew (including my own parents) had had long lasting marriages.
 In my own friendship groups, the majority are still in strong established partnerships.
 I have only a few friends who have separated and with whom I can compare notes.
 I again felt more layers of loss, grief and bewilderment as I started building a new relationship and a model that worked for me.

-With my boyfriend’s gentle encouragement we have arranged lots of fun dates and taken slow and steady steps getting to know each other and parts of each other’s lives.
+With my boyfriend’s gentle encouragement we have arranged lots of fun dates and taken slow and steady steps getting to know each other.
 I have learnt how to make more and more time for me and our dates have given me the nudge to build my network of babysitters.
 Every time we go out and do something fun, I return home more energised and revitalised to parent and nurture my kids.